 - pinch of coarse sea salt

 - If you do this on the stove, turn off the heat once the cheese is fully melted.
-Add the egg and stir until combined.
-If your egg is straight from the fridge, you might have to heat the mixture a little bit.
-Just be patient.
-It will happen in the end!
+Add the egg to the warm dough and stir until combined.
+If your egg is straight from the fridge, you might have to heat the mixture gently.

-- Add the almond flour, flaxseed and baking powder and stir until combined.
+- Add the ground almonds and baking powder and stir until combined.
 You should end up with a big mozzarella ball that looks just like dough.

-- Pinch off a piece of dough the size of a ping pong ball and stretch/roll it in your hands until it is about 20 cm long.
+- Pinch off a piece of dough (ca 30g) and stretch/roll it in your hands until it is about 20 cm long.
 If the dough is too sticky, you can try oiling your hands.

-- Sprinkle with sea salt and bake for circa 20 minutes until nicely browned.
+- Sprinkle with sea salt and bake for circa 17 minutes or until nicely browned.
 You might want to rotate the baking sheet half way through.